Tomenol/Tomenol/README.md

 My name is Thomas Maynadié and I am an Engineering student at ISAE ESTACA.
 I am currently completing a double Master's Degree diploma at Paris Observatory in **space instrumentation**.

 ### Topics of interest:
-- Rocketry & instrument design
+- Instrument design & rocketry
 - Development of scientific simulation/data analysis software for Physics and Engineering
 - Simulation based Design
 - Modeling of complex physical phenomena
+- Self learning